MrZoraman/MoonBlast/readme.md

 resorting to compression, or making arbitrary sacrifices, such as maximum packet size.

+If binary data in th MoonBlast protocol is saved to disk, the .mb file extension is reccomended, but not required.

+## Packet Layout

 Each packet is layed out pretty simply:

 | Short Name    | Data Type        | Size in Bytes  | Description  |